Property Saviour logo

 Did the deceased have life insurance?

-Sometimes the life insurance policy of the deceased will cover part, or all, of the mortgage debt.
+Sometimes, the life insurance policy of the deceased will cover part or all of the mortgage debt.
 But if this option isn’t available, you must pay the monthly mortgage payments yourself – or risk repossession.

 Will you struggle to afford the repayments?